 - Avoid sugar and eat well: Glucose and Vitamin C compete for uptake.
 The more sugar we eat, the less we are able to absorb Vitamin C. Vitamin C increases the activity of our white blood cells, including antimicrobial and natural killer cell activities.
 It’s recommended to high dose on immune-enhancing foods like red peppers and cucumber – both rich in Vitamin C – and culinary mushrooms like shiitakes.
 Learn more about sugar – and how to reduce your consumption – here.

 - Manage stress: There is no greater hindrance to our health than stress.
 That’s where stress reduction activities come in.
-Watch a comedy, go for a walk, sit in a sauna, stretch and breathe deeply and boost your immune function.
+Watch a comedy, go for a walk, sit in a sauna, stretch and breathe deeply and support your immune function.
 Mindfulness meditation has been shown in studies to increase circulating antibodies.

 My top 10 Favourite Natural Cold and flu Remedies

 Have you tried this one?
 Spoiler alert: it tastes bad, but it’s one of the most effective cold remedies I’ve ever tried.
-It’s a mix of horseradish, garlic, onions, ginger, cayenne and apple cider vinegar, all of which have extremely potent anti-inflammatory and immune-boosting properties.
+It’s a mix of horseradish, garlic, onions, ginger, cayenne and apple cider vinegar, all of which have extremely potent anti-inflammatory and immune-supportive properties.
 This remedy is in tincture form, so it’s one of those natural cold remedies that you can keep in your pantry and it lasts a long time.
 It’s something you could use year round, but it may take some time for you to build a tolerance to the unpalatable taste!